Leader of the House of Commons

-The leader of the House of Commons is a minister of the Crown of the Government of the United Kingdom whose main role is organising government business in the House of Commons.
-The leader is generally a member or attendee of the cabinet of the United Kingdom.
+The Leader of the House of Commons is a minister of the Crown of the Government of the United Kingdom whose main role is organising government business in the House of Commons.
+The Leader is always a member or attendee of the cabinet of the United Kingdom.

 The House of Commons devotes approximately three-quarters of its time to debating and explaining government business, such as bills introduced by the government and ministerial statements.
-The leader of the House of Commons, with the parties' chief whips ("the usual channels"), is responsible for organising government business and providing time for non-government (backbench) business to be put before the House of Commons.
+The Leader of the House of Commons, with the parties' chief whips ("the usual channels"), is responsible for organising government business and providing time for non-government (backbench) business to be put before the House of Commons.

-The present leader of the House of Commons is Penny Mordaunt.
+The position of leader of the House of Commons is currently held by Alan Campbell, who was appointed on 5 September 2025 by Keir Starmer as a part of the cabinet reshuffle following the resignation of Angela Rayner from government.

 Responsibilities

-The current responsibilities of the leader of the House of Commons are as follows:
+The current responsibilities of the Leader of the House of Commons are as follows: